FIFA Seattle 2025 and 2026

 Key Observations

-The highest-profile match, Seattle Sounders vs PSG, maintains the highest expected attendance even after the ICE enforcement impact, but still faces a projected loss of 10,000 attendees.
-Meanwhile, matches without local team involvement (such as River Plate vs Urawa Red Diamonds) show proportionally similar declines, indicating the enforcement announcement affects the broader soccer-attending community rather than just Sounders-specific fans.
+The highest-profile match, Seattle Sounders vs PSG, maintained the highest expected attendance even after the ICE enforcement impact, but still faced a projected loss of 10,000 attendees.
+Meanwhile, matches without local team involvement (such as River Plate vs Urawa Red Diamonds) show proportionally similar declines, indicating the enforcement announcement affected the broader soccer-attending community rather than just Sounders-specific fans.